 Also provided are full instructions, solutions and follow-up ideas for the classroom, feedback sheet, and an opportunity to raise the profile of mathematics in your school.

 The PMC will take place within your school so all papers are to be marked by you, using the answers we supply and the easy-to-use mark scheme.
 We will need you to log on to the website after the challenge has taken place and submit your results on-line or, if necessary, you can submit your results using the tally form provided, including the names of any high scorers.
 Even if you don’t have anyone scoring above 19, we still need your scores as they help us to assess the reaction to the paper and give more accurate statistics so please take 5 minutes to log on and submit them.
 Thank you!

 For the November paper the teachers decide how the certificates be awarded.
 Decisions are therefore an 'in-school' task.
 The spirit of the PMC is that, in each school, there will be a number of gold, silver and bronze pupils who deserve certificates.
 We know every school has pupils of varying ability so we do not want to limit the achievements of any pupils taking part.
-One gold, two silver and three bronze certificates are provided in each pack, and a photocopiable 'Took the Challenge' certificate is provided for everyone.
+One gold, two silver and three bronze certificates are provided in each pack and a 'Took the Challenge' certificate is provided for everyone.
 We have listened to your feedback and we will provide a certificate of participation to every pupil

 The Bonus Paper is set out in a similar format to the November Challenge paper with 25 questions and 45 minutes to do them in.
 Pupils are required to complete an optical mark reader (OMR) form with their answers.